AlejandroPinto5/ML-notes-course/README.md

 # Machine Learning Course notes
 Here, you can see some notes about Machine Learning course by [Analytics Vidhya](https://www.analyticsvidhya.com/).
 Hope you find useful.

-Some models you will learn in this course notes:

-    1. KNN
-    2. Linear Regression
-    3. Logistic Regression
-    4. Decision Tree

 You will be going through:
     1. Data Structure
     2. List []
     3. Tuples ()